Violence and video games: Primary studies

 A 2014 study by Andrew Przybylski at Oxford University examined the impact of violent content and frustration on hostility among video game players.
 In a series of experiments, Przybylski and colleagues demonstrated that frustration, but not violent content, increased player hostility.
 The authors also demonstrated that some previous "classic" violent video game experiments were difficult to replicate.

 One longitudinal study from 2014 suggested that violent video games were associated with very small increases in risk taking behavior over time.

 In 2015, the American Psychological Association released a review that found that violent video games caused aggressive behavior, with Mark Appelbaum, the chair of the task force that conducted the review, saying that "the link between violence in video games and increased aggression in players is one of the most studied and best established in the field."
 However, Appelbaum also characterized the size of the correlation as "not very big".
 The same review found insufficient evidence of a link between such video games and crime or delinquency.
 Critics, including Peter Gray and Christopher Ferguson, expressed concerns about methodological limitations of the review.
 Ferguson stated that "I think (the task force members) were selected because their opinions were pretty clear going in."
 At least four of the seven task force members had previously expressed opinions on the topic; critics argued this alone constitutes a conflict of interest, while a task force member defended that "If it were common practice to exclude all scientists after they render one conclusion, the field would be void of qualified experts".

 A 2015 study examined the impact of violent video games on young adults players with autism spectrum disorders (ASD).
 The study found no evidence for an impact of playing such games on aggression among ASD players.
-These results appeared to contradict concerns following the 2012 Sandy Hook shooting, that individuals with ASD or other mental conditions might be particularly susceptible to violent video game effects.
+These results appeared to contradict concerns following the 2012 Sandy Hook shooting that individuals with ASD or other mental conditions might be particularly susceptible to violent video game effects.

 One study from 2016 suggested that "sexist" games (using games from the Grand Theft Auto series as exemplars) may reduce empathy toward women.
 Although no direct game effect was found, the authors argued that an interaction between game condition, masculine role norms, gender and avatar identification produced enough evidence to claim causal effects.
 Comments by other scholars on this study reflect some concerns over the methodology including a possible failure of the randomization to game conditions (see comments tab).

 In 2016, a preregistered study of violent video game effects concluded that violent video games did not influence aggression in players.
-The preregistered nature of the study removed the potential for the scholars to "nudge" the results of the study in favor of the hypothesis and suggests that preregistration of future studies may help clarify results in the field.
+The preregistered nature of the study removed the potential for the scholars to influence the results of the study in favor of the hypothesis and suggests that preregistration of future studies may help clarify results in the field.